-How to Export Android Phone Contacts to Excel CSV or XLS Format
+How to Export Android Phone Contacts to Excel CSV Format

 I'm just trying to export a contacts list from my Samsung Galaxy Note 4 to CSV format, so that I can view them on my desktop computer freely.
 And sometimes I also need to import them to my another phone for business purposes.
 However, I can't find any number on my phone after connecting the device to the computer, what wrong with my phone?
 Or how to save my Samsung contacts as CSV format directly on my personal PC?
 Thanks in advance!